 6.48 Dynamically-linked code and self-modifying code [NYY]

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability described in ISO/IEC 24772-1 subclause 6.48 does not apply to Ada as Ada does not support either dynamic linking or self-modifying code.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability described in ISO/IEC 24772-1 6.48 does not apply to Ada as Ada does not support either dynamic linking or self-modifying code.
 The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then it is still very difficult to achieve.

 6.49 Library signature [NSQ]